-I am proud to present the 2020 Annual Report to the Legislature highlighting NPERS activities during the past year.
-NPERS continues to uphold the integrity of the retirement systems through efficient and responsible agency administration, in order to maintain the trust of our members, our plan employers, the separate branches of government, and the public as a whole.
+With deep regard, I present the 2021 Annual Report to the Legislature highlighting NPERS activities during the past year.
+In a time of uncertainty, NPERS upheld the integrity of the retirement systems, and strove to maintain the trust of our members, our plan employers, the separate branches of government, and Nebras-ka's citizens.
 This report contains detailed information about NPERS' operations, our retirement plans, our achievements throughout the year, and our goals for the future.
-Hopefully you will find this document a valuable quick reference to the operations of the Nebraska Public Employees Retirement Systems.